airbytehq/airbyte/docs/integrations/sources/pipedrive.md

 Step 1 - Enable API Token:

-If you don't see API next to the Your companies section (image below), it's due to the permission sets handled by the company's admin.
+If you don't see API next to the `Your companies` section, it's due to the permission sets handled by the company's admin.
 The company's admin can give you access to your API token by enabling it for you from the Settings in Pipedrive web app.

-For more information, access [enabling API for company users](https://pipedrive.readme.io/docs/enabling-api-for-company-users)
+For more information, access [enabling API for company users](https://pipedrive.readme.io/docs/enabling-api-for-company-users).

 Step 2 - Find the API token:

-You can get the API token manually from the Pipedrive web app by going to account name (on the top right) > Company settings > Personal preferences > API or by clicking here (in case you have multiple companies open at the same time, this link will redirect you to the API token of the last opened company).
+You can get the API token manually from the Pipedrive web app by going to account name (on the top right) > Company settings > Personal preferences > API.

 See [How to find the API token](https://pipedrive.readme.io/docs/how-to-find-the-api-token) for detailed information.